vdh05/NexScan/README.md

 ## Description

 NexScan: Penetration Testing Swiss Knife.
-NexScan is a penetration testing tool designed to automate various tasks and provide a comprehensive set of features, which include Sub Domain Fuzzing, Directory Fuzzing, HTTP Enumeration, SSH Bruteforce, FTP Bruteforce, MySQL Bruteforce and SMB Bruteforce.
+NexScan is a penetration testing tool designed to automate various tasks and provide a comprehensive set of features, which include Sub Domain Fuzzing, Directory Fuzzing, SSH Bruteforce, FTP Bruteforce, MySQL Bruteforce and SMB Bruteforce.
 The current version of the project i.e., NexScan v1.0.0 is a command line based tool.

 ## Usage